My Story

 Tess McMechan

 Because I had this craving for truth and wisdom, societies expectations and school system did not align with quenching my thirst but only drew me farther away from what my heart desired.
 I became resistant to the way the world worked and didn't quite fit in.
 Although it may have looked like I fit in on the outside, I felt very much like an alien on the inside.
-This led me to many dysfunctional coping mechanisms such as drinking and drug addiction.
+This led me to many dysfunctional coping mechanisms such as substance abuse.
 This slowly drew me even further away from my authenticity, until I didn't like who I was or know who I was anymore.
-Spirituality became a distant thing and I found myself trying to escape reality as it was too hard for me.
-Underneath I was angry, sad and full of pain.
-I remained in this state for most of my 20's and experienced a lot of trauma in that time because of the relationships I chose and the decisions I made.
-My sense of self and self esteem continued to plummet and I felt very lost.
+Spirituality took a backseat as I sought to escape the harsh realities of life, grappling with anger, sadness, and immense pain.
+Throughout my 20's, I endured many traumatic experiences due to the relationships I chose and the decisions I made.
+This tumultuous journey resulted in a significant decline in my self-esteem and sense of self, leaving me feeling utterly lost.

 Although my education and training has situated me with qualifications, it is my life experience that has gifted me the ability to be present, empathetically attuned and compassionate with you.
 I am able to hold space for everyone and anyone, from all walks of life, with a non judgmental nature and open heart.
-Just as I have invested in my own training and healing, I am very interested in investing in your healing.
-When we can reconnect back with our authenticity, thats when our life truly begins.

 When we heal ourselves, we heal the collective.
 When we heal the collective, we can heal the world.